What is a learning disability? Is it easy to identify?

 Therefore, to diagnose a learning disability, it is important to consider the following:

-- Has this child been thoroughly evaluated for both hearing and vision?
+- Has the child been thoroughly evaluated for both hearing and vision?

-Proper diagnosis is crucial.
-Making a diagnosis is a complex task.
+Proper diagnosis is important, and making a diagnosis is a complex task.
 There are “red flags” for potential learning disabilities, and research has stressed the importance of early identification of children who are “at risk” for learning disabilities.
-On the other hand, children develop at various rates, so parents are encouraged to “not over-react.
+On the other hand, children develop at various rates, so parents are encouraged not to over‑react.

 Risk factors to monitor

-There may be a learning disability if this child:
+There may be a learning disability if a child:

-- has a history of chronic ear infections during pre-school years
+- Has a history of chronic ear infections during toddler or pre-school years.

-- has difficulty with letters or numbers which are easily reversed or inverted
+- Has difficulty with letters or numbers which are easily reversed or inverted (e.g., b/d.)

-- has little experience with the idea of written words conveying meaning
+- Has little experience with the idea that written words convey meaning.

 Moving from observations to formal assessments

-While children can be informally identified as being “at risk” for having learning disabilities, actual diagnosis is made using standardized tests that compare the child’s level of ability to what is considered normal development for a person of that age and intelligence.
+While children can be informally identified as being “at risk” for learning disabilities.
+An actual diagnosis can be made using standardized tests that compare a child’s level of ability with what is considered typical development for a person of the same age and intelligence.

 - Reading achievement, as measured by individually administered standardized tests of reading accuracy or comprehension, is substantially below that expected given the person’s chronological age, measured intelligence, and age-appropriate education.

-- The disturbance in Criterion 1 significantly interferes with academic achievement or activities of daily living that require reading skills.
+- The difficulties in bullet 1 significantly interfere with academic achievement or activities of daily living that require reading skills.

 - If a sensory deficit is present, the reading difficulties are in excess of those usually associated with it.

-Assessments for possible learning disabilities are completed by professionals such as School Psychologists, Clinical Psychologists and/or Educational Specialists, and teachers certified in Special Education.
+Assessments for possible learning disabilities are completed by professionals such as school psychologists, clinical psychologists, and/or educational specialists, as well as teachers who are certified in special education.

 Federal definition of a learning disability